i077/CWRUMapper/README.md

 Once you're done, optionally enter a room number and save by tapping the check icon at the top right.

 Do this for each event on each day of the week.
 Once you're done, at the edit itinerary screen, hit save!
 (If you just hit 'back', your changes will be lost.)
 The app will take you back to the mapping screen with your newly updated route for the day.

+You can tap each marker to view events that take place at that building, and you can tap the button at the top right (as in the first screenshot) to center the map on your location.